 - Section 1.
-Chapter 244 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to $\frac{10.1}{10.5}$ inclusive, of this act. - Sec.
-2. The provisions of sections $\overline{2}$ to $\overline{10,1}$ $\underline{10.5}$ , inclusive, of this act apply only to a county whose population is 100,000 or more. - Sec.
-3. As used in sections 2 to [10.]
-10.5, inclusive, of this act, unless the context otherwise requires, the words and terms defined in sections 4, 5 and 6 of this act have the meanings ascribed to them in those sections. - Sec.
-4. "Roaming sidewalk vendor" means a sidewalk vendor who moves from place to place and stops only to sell food. [or merchandise.] - Sec.
-5. "Sidewalk vendor" means a person who sells food [or merchandise] upon a public sidewalk or other pedestrian path from a nonmotorized conveyance, including, without limitation, a pushcart, stand, display, pedaldriven cart, wagon, showcase or rack.
-This term includes, without limitation, a roaming sidewalk vendor and a stationary sidewalk vendor. - Sec.
-6. "Stationary sidewalk vendor" means a sidewalk vendor who sells food [or merchandise] from a fixed location.
+Chapter 244 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 10, inclusive, of this act - Sec.
+2. The provisions of sections 2 to 10, inclusive, of this act apply only to a county whose population is 100,000 or more. - Sec.
+3. As used in sections 2 to 10, inclusive, of this act, unless the context otherwise requires, the words and terms defined in sections 4, 5 and 6 of this act have the meanings ascribed to them in those sections. - Sec.
+4. "Roaming sidewalk vendor" means a sidewalk vendor who moves from place to place and stops only to sell food or merchandise. - Sec.
+5. "Sidewalk vendor" means a person who sells food or merchandise upon a public sidewalk or other pedestrian path from a nonmotorized conveyance, including, without limitation, a pushcart, stand, display, pedal-driven cart, wagon, showcase or rack.
+This term includes, without limitation, a roaming sidewalk vendor and a stationary sidewalk vendor.

 - Sec.
+6. "Stationary sidewalk vendor" means a sidewalk vendor who sells food or merchandise from a fixed location. - Sec.
 7. 1.
-A board of county commissioners may adopt an ordinance regulating sidewalk vendors in accordance with the requirements of sections 2 to 10.5, inclusive, of this act. - 2.
-Except as otherwise provided in sections 2 to 10.5, inclusive, of this act, a board of county commissioners shall not: - (a) Enact or enforce a complete prohibition on sidewalk vendors. - (b) Impose a criminal penalty on the act of sidewalk vending $\boxminus$ in a residential area. - [2.
+A board of county commissioners shall not: - (a) Enact or enforce a complete prohibition on sidewalk vendors. - (b) Impose a criminal penalty on the act of sidewalk vending. - 2.
 If a board of county commissioners adopts an ordinance regulating sidewalk vendors, the ordinance must comply with the requirements of sections 2 to 10, inclusive, of this act. - 3.
-A board of county commissioners that does not adopt an ordinance that complies or substantially complies with sections 2 to $\frac{10.1}{10.5}$ , inclusive, of this act, shall not cite, fine or prosecute a sidewalk vendor for a violation of any rule or regulation that is inconsistent with the provisions of sections 2 to $\frac{10.7}{10.5}$ , inclusive, of this act. - 1.
-A person shall not sell food upon a public sidewalk or Sec.
-7.5. pedestrian path from a nonmotorized conveyance, including, without limitation, a pushcart, stand, display, pedal-driven cart, wagon, showcase or rack, within 1,500 feet of: - (a) A resort hotel, as defined in NRS 463.01865; - (b) An event facility that has seating capacity for at least 20,000 people and is constructed to accommodate a major or minor league sports team; - (c) A convention facility operated by a county fair and recreation board; or (d) A state historical marker. - 2.
-For any violation of subsection 1, a board of county commissioners may impose a criminal, civil or administrative penalty in accordance with an ordinance adopted by the board of county commissioners pursuant to section 7 of this act. - Sec.
-8. An ordinance adopted by a board of county commissioners regulating sidewalk vendors pursuant to section 7 of this act may require that a sidewalk vendor: - 1.
+A board of county commissioners that does not adopt an ordinance that complies or substantially complies with sections 2 to 10, inclusive, of this act, shall not cite, fine or prosecute a sidewalk vendor for a violation of any rule or regulation that is inconsistent with the provisions of sections 2 to 10, inclusive, of this act. - Sec.
+8. An ordinance adopted by a board of county commissioners regulating sidewalk vendors may require that a sidewalk vendor: - 1.
 Hold:

-- (a) A permit or license for sidewalk vending; - (b) A state business license; and - (c) Any other licenses issued by a state or local governmental agency to the extent otherwise required by law. - → Nothing in this section shall be construed to authorize a sidewalk vendor to not comply with any requirement to obtain a state business license or other license issued by a state agency or any permit or license issued by a local government, agency or board of health to the extent otherwise required by law. - Submit information to the designated representative of the county relating to his or her operations, including, with limitation: - (a) The name and current mailing address of the sidewalk vendor; - (b) If the sidewalk vendor is an agent of an individual, company, partnership or corporation, the name and business address of the principal office; - (c) A description of the food for merchandise offered for sale; and - (d) A certification by the sidewalk vendor that, to the best of his or her - knowledge and belief, the information submitted pursuant to this section is true.
+- (a) A permit for sidewalk vending; - (b) A state business license; and - (c) Any other licenses issued by a state or local governmental agency to the extent otherwise required by law. - Nothing in this section shall be construed to authorize a sidewalk vendor to not comply with any requirement to obtain a state business license or other license issued by a state agency to the extent otherwise required by law. - 2.
+Submit information to the designated representative of the county relating to his or her operations, including, with limitation: - (a) The name and current mailing address of the sidewalk vendor; - (b) If the sidewalk vendor is an agent of an individual, company, partnership or corporation, the name and business address of the principal office; - (c) A description of the food or merchandise offered for sale; and - (d) A certification by the sidewalk vendor that, to the best of his or her knowledge and belief, the information submitted pursuant to this section is true. - Sec.

-Sec.
 9. 1.
-Except as otherwise provided in subsection 2, an ordinance adopted by a board of county commissioners that regulates sidewalk vendors must not: - (a) Require a sidewalk vendor to:
+Except as otherwise provided in subsection 2, an 43 ordinance adopted by a board of county commissioners that 44 regulates sidewalk vendors must not: - (a) Require a sidewalk vendor to: